THE PHANTOM OF THE OPERA

 Prologue

 Paris, 1911.
 An auction is being held on the stage of the Paris Opera House.
-One man seems to be buying many sentimentally valued items – including a musical box with the figure of a mechanical monkey.
+One man seems to be buying many sentimentally valued items, including a musical box featuring a mechanical monkey.
 This man is Raoul, Vicomte de Chagny. (“Prologue”) The next item is a reconstructed chandelier, which featured in the ‘famed tragedy of the Paris Opera’.
-The auctioneer calls for a demonstration of the new wiring, and suddenly the chandelier rises to the ceiling of the theatre, transporting the audience back in time (“Overture”).
+The auctioneer calls for a demonstration of the new wiring, and suddenly the chandelier rises to the theatre’s ceiling, transporting the audience back in time (“Overture”).

 Act I

-Buquet catches sight of the pair as they return.
-Madame Giry also witnesses the scene, and cautions Buquet not to speak of what he has seen (MAGICAL LASSO).
+Buquet thrills the ballet girls with tales of the Opera Ghost (“Magical Lasso”).
+Madame Giry cautions Buquet not to mock the Opera Ghost openly lest he summon the Phantom’s vengeance on them all.
 There is confusion everywhere surrounding Christine’s sudden disappearance.
-Raoul, Carlotta, Piangi, Madame Giry and Meg all meet in the managers’ offices, brandishing NOTES from the Phantom.
-The letter that causes the most debate is that which demands that Carlotta be replaced by Christine in the lead role of the upcoming opera Il Muto.
+Raoul, Carlotta, Piangi, Madame Giry and Meg all meet in the managers’ offices, brandishing letters some of them have received from the Phantom (“Notes”).
+The letter that causes the most debate is one demanding that Carlotta be replaced by Christine in the lead role of the upcoming production of Il Muto.
 The managers reassure Carlotta that she will remain the star and that Christine will be cast in a silent role.
-The Phantom’s voice is heard warning them against that course of action (PRIMA DONNA).
+The Phantom’s voice is heard warning them against that course of action (“Prima Donna”).

 Act II